cleary/pf-recipes/gluten-free-gnocchi.md

 > 3. Drain, or remove one at a time if needed, and peel.
 > 4. Put the cooked potatoes through a mouli (or a grater will also work) and spread out in a large shallow bowl.
 > 5. Make a well in the center of the potato and pour the egg-white into the center
-> 6. Sprinkle over the cup of plain flour and salt
+> 6. Sprinkle the cup of plain flour and salt over the potato
 > 7. Mix with your hands until the mixture is uniform and make a large loaf shape
 > 8. Cut off a slice of the loaf and divide into cubes that are approximately 2 or 3 cm across
 > 9. Roll each cube between the palms of both hands to form a small ball, then set aside and work on the rest of the potato loaf one slice at a time (covering the loaf with some plastic wrap to prevent it drying out).